NBISweden/module-organising-data-dm-practices/_episodes/001-keeping-records.md

 We will come back to the work at the Famous lab later.
 What we need to ask ourselves now is...

-## Why do we need to keep good quality records?
+## Why do we need to keep good-quality records?

 Good scientific practice depends on keeping and maintaining good records.
 Good records ensure the data, analysis and results are transparent, reproducible and traceable to relevant persons.
 Traceability is also a guarantee that someone is accountable and can be contacted for further questions and clarifications.

 Keeping good records will prevent future issues, where revelations about the past data handling and metadata quality can question not only the original results, but also the subsequent research building on such data; [(A recent example)](https://www.nature.com/articles/s41597-022-01602-0).
 As science is cumulative, uncorrected mistakes may multiply over time.

 Good practice reduces the risk for data mistakes, data manipulation and research fraud.
 Making data and documentation open and transparent promotes the values of open science, and in the longer perspective, safeguards the integrity of science itself.
-Inability to share data and documentation, or inconsistencies in published results has revealed high level fraud in the realm of science (e.g. the infamous cases of [Dr. Yoshitaka Fuji](https://web.archive.org/web/20140812021223/http://www.anesth.or.jp/english/pdf/news20121019.pdf), or [Joachim Boldt](https://retractionwatch.com/category/joachim-boldt-retractions/)), who both fabricated data and results, resulting in hundereds of retracted papers.
+Inability to share data and documentation, or inconsistencies in published results has revealed high-level fraud in the realm of science (e.g. the infamous cases of [Dr. Yoshitaka Fuji](https://web.archive.org/web/20140812021223/http://www.anesth.or.jp/english/pdf/news20121019.pdf), or [Joachim Boldt](https://retractionwatch.com/category/joachim-boldt-retractions/)), who both fabricated data and results, resulting in hundreds of retracted papers.

 Not only is the fabrication of data and/or results a threat to the integrity of science itself.
 Once published, [fraudulent papers can keep on being cited years after being retracted](https://retractionwatch.com/the-retraction-watch-leaderboard/top-10-most-highly-cited-retracted-papers/).